ghnipunasaranga/hackerrank-stuff/LinkedList/Get Node Value from Tail.md

 Given a pointer to the head of a linked list and a specific position, determine the data value at that position.
 Count backwards from the tail node.

-### Lagging poniter method can be used in this case
+### Lagging pointer method can be used in this case

     static int getNode(SinglyLinkedListNode head, int positionFromTail) {